luvagu/imp-invoicing-node-react/README.md

     <img src="Screenshot.png" width="400">
 </p>

-> It's purpose is to serve as an auxiliary tool in place of the main invoicing system while it's being maintained.
+> It's primarily used by our salesmen to register new invoices or quotes and in-store as a backup invoicing system while the main system is being maintained.

 ## Back-end main features